cs3110/textbook/interp/simpl_typesystem.md

-# Example: A Type System for SimPL
+# A Type System for SimPL

 Recall the syntax of SimPL:
 ```